The Truth about LEDs, Light Sensitivity, & Migraine

 We know that both LEDs and fluorescent lights can cause visual, headache and migraine symptoms.
 In addition to the high proportion of blue light wavelengths, these issues are likely a direct result of the rapid flicker they both emit.
 Even more surprising is that this flickering may be more prominent in LED sources, particularly at brightness levels less than 100 percent.
 This occurs because LEDs can only be completely on or completely off, so they have to produce the flicker in order to simulate these dimmer settings.

 Arnold Wilkins—one of the leading researchers on lighting and health—has stated that LED bulbs switch on and off hundreds of times per second.
 This can lead to symptoms of eye movement dysfunction, double vision, headache, dizziness and the feeling of being unwell, all within 20 minutes of exposure!
 And these effects may be more severe when compared with fluorescent lights.
-Moreover, people with persistent post-concussion migraine report greater aggravation of their symptoms to LED and LCD displays, including head pain and photophobia.7
+Moreover, people with persistent post-concussion migraine report greater aggravation of their symptoms to LED and LCD displays, including headache pain and photophobia.8

 Type and Color of LED Lighting Matters

-The color of light also matters.
-As we showed previously, blue light remains a central component of LEDs and continues to be a primary culprit for worsening migraine attacks and sensitivity to light.
-In addition, red- and white-colored LED lighting also activate areas of the brain that are suspected of producing photophobic and migraine pain.
-Curiously, green lighting may be the least likely to instigate migraine attacks, but more investigation is needed to determine if any practical applications exist for patients.4 And remember: the color that you see does not necessarily reflect the amount of blue wavelengths you absorb; in fact, cold, white LEDs have the highest concentration of blue light even though they do not directly appear as blue to the eye.
+Curiously, green lighting may be the least likely to instigate migraine attacks, but more investigation is needed to determine if any practical applications exist for patients.5 And remember: the color that you see does not necessarily reflect the amount of blue wavelengths you absorb; in fact, cold, white LEDs have the highest concentration of blue light even though they do not directly appear as blue to the eye.

-How to Improve LED Light Sensitivity
+How to Improve LED-Related Light Sensitivity

 While it is highly unlikely for anybody to completely rid himself or herself of LED-related photophobia, a few simple tips can greatly improve any negative effects they may have:

-• Avoid artificially dimming any LED or LED-lit LCD screens; instead use color filtering programs like f.lux and other helpful smartphone features.
+- Avoid artificially dimming any LED or LED-lit LCD screens; instead use color filtering programs like f.lux and other helpful smartphone features.

-• Manage the effects of LED glare while driving and/or try nighttime driving glasses, along with other tips here.
+- Manage the effects of LED glare while driving and/or try nighttime driving glasses, along with other tips here.

-• Avoid excessively using LED-lit devices in the evening hours and in darkened environments because of the high-contrast light sensitivity it can produce.
+- Avoid excessively using LED-lit devices in the evening hours and in darkened environments because of the high-contrast light sensitivity it can produce.

-• Experiment with different types of lighting, including organic LED, warm lamp lighting and other options; pay close attention to how you specifically feel in these environments and go with what works better for you.
+- Experiment with different types of lighting, including organic LED, warm lamp lighting and other options; pay close attention to how you specifically feel in these environments and go with what works better for you.

 Hopefully these tips help you better manage the pain and discomfort associated with LED lights in your daily environments.